MrRacoon75/terminalcp/README.md

 - **Process cleanup**: Always stop processes when done with `{"action": "stop", "id": "proc-id"}`
 - **Automatic cleanup**: When the MCP server stops, all managed processes are automatically terminated

-## Attaching to AI-Spawned Sessions (NEW!)
+## Attaching to AI-Spawned Sessions

-terminalcp now creates Unix domain sockets for each spawned process, allowing you to attach from your terminal - just like screen or tmux!
+terminalcp creates Unix domain sockets for each spawned process, allowing you to attach from your terminal, just like screen or tmux.

 ### How to Use